bestmethod/go-logger/README.md

-logger.Debug("This is debug message") logger.Error("This is error message") logger.Warn("This is warning message") logger.Ciritical("This is critical message")
+logger.Debug("This is debug message") logger.Error("This is error message") logger.Warn("This is warning message") logger.Critical("This is critical message")

-code:=1
+code := 1
 logger.Fatal("This is a critical message that terminates the program with os.exit(code)", code)
 ```